 If you or someone you know has been in hospital or had an illness or fall, you may need temporary care to help you get back to normal and stay independent.

 This temporary care is called intermediate care, reablement or aftercare.

-Most people receive this type of care for around 1 or 2 weeks, although it can be free for a maximum of 6 weeks.
+Most people who receive this type of care do so for around 1 or 2 weeks, although it can be free for a maximum of 6 weeks.
 It will depend on how soon you are able to cope at home.

-If you need care for longer than 6 weeks, you'll have to pay for it.
+If you need care for longer than 6 weeks, you may have to pay for it.

 When you can get free short-term care and how to get it

 Care can help you recover from an illness or an operation.

 Hospital staff should arrange care before you leave hospital.

 Speak to the person in charge of you going home (discharge co-ordinator) to make sure this happens.